 There are companies that choose a middle ground – giving employees work phones with a clear message to keep work-product on the work device and personal mobile use on the employee’s personal device.
 This allows some extra measure of control over the work-product on the mobile device, because certain apps can be made unavailable and archiving software can be installed to retain all communications and work product made on the mobile device.
 Even this doesn’t allow for the company to ensure that no work-product is ever present on an employee’s personal device, but it is less likely to happen when a clear distinction is made between the two mobile devices.

-The fact is, however, that the Regulatory Notice by FINRA is making it clear yet again that it isn’t worth trying to get around the idea of proper archiving.
+The fact is, however, that the Regulatory Notice by FINRA is making it clear yet again that it isn’t worth trying to get around the idea of proper financial regulation text message archiving.
 Regulations are becoming more formalized and legal rulings are setting precedents across the United States – archiving is important.
 It is easy to get rid of personal emails and messages from the archiving system.
 It isn’t easy to retrieve work-product from a device that no longer works or no longer belongs to the employee or was simply deleted from a particular app.
 Mobile phone archiving allows companies to retain all the information they need in order to comply with regulations and in order to avoid costly law suits in the future.